Students are welcome to apply for all the scholarships that are applicable to the course they are enrolled in or applying for.

 This scholarship is dedicated to the memory and values of Beth Morris, who passed away in early 2014.
 Beth lived a long life filled with curiosity, laughter, and adventures.
 She loved animals and plants, as well as people working hard to live in harmony with the natural world.
 She pursued practical work that connected people to places, and aspired to build bridges between diverse cultures.
 Beth was a joyful lifelong learner and teacher who could always find something worth exploring in a companion, a forest trail, a wild river, or a long bike tour.
 WRFI students who embody these values would have had her enthusiastic support.

 Applications will be evaluated first on financial need, then on the quality and specificity of the proposed course-based media project.
 Applicants may attach a sample of their past work as an example of the quality of work that can be anticipated from the proposed media project.
 Please note that the type of media format proposed does not need to be of the same format as the sample.
-The application deadline is April 12, 2019.
-Successful applicants will be notified by April 30, 2019.
+The application deadline is April 14, 2022.

 Matt Thomas was a key member of the Wild Rockies Field Institute’s board and staff from the organization’s inception – he was our founding vice-president, an extremely dedicated instructor, a leader, and an inspiration for many of us.
 Matt passed away suddenly from natural causes in 2002.
 The Matt Thomas Scholarship Fund was established by Matt’s friends and family in memory of Matt and his commitment to education.